 Third offense: Termination

-MEALS
+STUDENT MEALS

-Staff will be required to sit at the table with the children during mealtime (WI Administrative Code HFS 46.07-5) and are allowed to eat child-size portions.
+Staff will be required to sit at the table with the children during mealtime (DCF Licensing Regulations) and are allowed to eat child-size portions.
 You do not have to eat the meal if you do not care to.
 However, you may not eat other food in the room at any time in front of the children.

 You may have a beverage in the room as long as it is not in its original container except for water.
-We ask that pop and other beverages be placed in cups in the room.
+We ask that soda pop and other beverages be placed in cups in the room.
 Absolutely no pop cans are allowed in the rooms.
-It is not appropriate for the staff to be having beverages such as juice or pop in front of the children.
 You may not eat or serve any candy to the children.

-Our food and snacks are carefully calculated.
-Please do not take any food, milk or juice from the kitchen unless you have approval of the kitchen person or administrator.
+Our food and snacks are carefully calculated to ensure student nutrition needs are met.
+Please do not take any food, milk or juice from the kitchen unless you have approval of the kitchen personnel or administrator.
 Staff may place food or beverages they have brought from home in the kitchen refrigerator for their break-time if they so choose.
+Any staff food left in the refrigerator overnight may be discarded.
+Food should be stored in sealed containers to prevent spills or contamination.
+If the Center has a child who has a food allergy, you will need to check and see if you may bring that food to eat at the Center.
+(I.E. peanuts/peanut butter.)

+NUTRITION

+The Center follows USDA guidelines and requirements for student nutrition.
+All meals and snack are carefully portioned to meet these requirements.
+Become familiar with these requirements.
+Infants under the age of one will follow the feeding schedule as planned by the parent.
+All children over age one will receive nourishment every 3 hours.

+Any special diet requirements will be noted on the intake form and a copy of this diet will be discretely posted in the room and in the kitchen.

+All allergies will be noted on the intake form and posted in the room and in the kitchen.

+All infant food and bottles must be labeled and dated with the child’s name.

+Breast milk may not be heated in the microwave.
+Bottles must always be checked to be sure they are not overheated.
+When feeding, bottles must always be held unless the child is able to hold on to their own.
+Never place a child in bed with a bottle.
+Dispose of unused bottles when the child will no longer take more.

+All leftover infant food must be disposed of after 36 hours.

 HEALTH / FIRST AID/UNIVERSAL PRECAUTIONS

 The Center provides latex gloves, which are to be worn during any time visible blood is present such as skinned knees, bloody noses and cuts and scrapes.
-You are not required to wear gloves with each diaper change unless you suspect there may be blood due to diarrhea or diaper rash, Glove use during diapering is the decision of the employee.
+You are required to wear gloves with each diaper change unless you suspect there may be blood due to diarrhea or diaper rash, Glove use during diapering is the decision of the employee.

-Hand washing is required upon arrival, before handling food, before and after eating, before and after diapering, and after any contact with body fluids.
+Hand washing is required upon arrival, before handling food, before and after eating, before and after diapering, after using the bathroom and after any contact with body fluids.

-All children over the age of one must wash hands at the sink before and after meals and after diapering using this same procedur., Children under one will use a wet washcloth for a one-time use for hand washing.
+All children over the age of one must wash hands at the sink before and after meals, after using the bathroom and after diapering using this same procedure.
+Children under one will use a wet washcloth for a one-time use hand washing.